 Frances trained at the Webber Douglas Academy of Dramatic Art and the University of Hull.

-Other theatre includes: The Secret Garden, The 39 Steps, Angela in Abigail’s Party, Jane in Fallen Angels, Swallows and Amazons, Peter Pan, Rogue Herries, The Maid of Buttermere (Theatre By The Lake); The Massacre at Paris (Rose, Bankside); Phyllis in The Railway Children (York Theatre Royal at the National Railway Museum); The Busybody (Southwark Playhouse); Private Resistance (Eastern Angles); The Merry Wives of Windsor (Stafford Festival Shakespeare).
+Theatre includes: Season’s Greetings, Joking Apart, A Brief History Of Women, (Stephen Joseph Theatre, Scarborough); A Brief History of Women (59e59 Theaters, New York); The Secret Garden, The 39 Steps, Abigail’s Party, Fallen Angels, Swallows and Amazons, Peter Pan, Rogue Herries, The Maid of Buttermere (Theatre By The Lake); The Massacre at Paris (Rose, Bankside); The Railway Children (York Theatre Royal at the National Railway Museum); The Busybody (Southwark Playhouse); Private Resistance (Eastern Angles); The Merry Wives of Windsor (Stafford Festival Shakespeare).

 Ayesha is an award-winning voice artist and Off West End Award nominated actress.

-Theatre includes: Critically acclaimed Two Gents Production of The Importance Of Being Earnest (Tara Arts), Where Will We Live?
-(Southwark Playhouse), We Dance We Work We Sing (Vault Festival and various UK venues), Adult Child Dead Child (Lost Theatre, London), With You Always (Old Fire Station, Oxford) and the Black Plays series (National Theatre, London).
+Theatre includes: Critically acclaimed Two Gents Production of The Importance of Being Earnest (Tara Arts); Where Will We Live?
+(Southwark Playhouse); We Dance We Work We Sing (Vault Festival and various UK venues); Adult Child/Dead Child (Lost Theatre, London); With You Always (Old Fire Station, Oxford); and the Black Plays series (National Theatre, London).

-Other credits include: English narrator for The Story of Ebola (UN gold award-winning animation film directed by Yoni Goodman), voice actor for Zombies, Run!, Spectrum London web series.
+Other credits include: English narrator for The Story of Ebola (UN gold award-winning animation film directed by Yoni Goodman); voice actor for Zombies, Run!, Spectrum London web series.

 Justin trained at the Central School of Speech & Drama.
-He is a long-standing member of the Olivier Award-winning “Showstopper – The Improvised Musical.”
+He is a long-standing member of the Olivier Award-winning Showstopper!
+The Improvised Musical.

-Theatre includes: Collapsing Creation (Kākāriki Theatre Company); Hamlet (Iris Theatre); First Encounters: Comedy of Errors (RSC); Love’s Labour’s Lost, Robin Hood, Julius Caesar (Guildford Shakespeare Company); The Gingerbread Man (Hiccup Theatre - Derby Theatre & UK tour); Dead Reckoning (Five Plays) (Young Vic); Alice in Wonderland (Derby Theatre); Snow Child (International tour); Unearthed, Larksong, The Gift, Half a Horse (New Vic Theatre); The Revenger’s Tragedy, The Tragedy of Mariam, Electra, Hecuba (Lazarus Theatre Company); Not With A Whimper (Arcola Theatre); Duvet Day (Theatre Delicatessen); Price Tag, Emil and the Detectives (Red Earth Theatre - UK tour); Gulliver’s Travels (International tour); Wheelman, Stronger Than Me, A Puppet in the Works (BAC).
+Theatre includes: Collapsing Creation (Kākāriki Theatre Company); Hamlet (Iris Theatre); First Encounters, Comedy of Errors (RSC); Love’s Labour’s Lost, Robin Hood, Julius Caesar (Guildford Shakespeare Company); The Gingerbread Man (Hiccup Theatre - Derby Theatre & UK tour); Dead Reckoning (Five Plays - Young Vic); Alice in Wonderland (Derby Theatre); Snow Child (International tour); Unearthed, Larksong, The Gift, Half a Horse (New Vic Theatre); The Revenger’s Tragedy, The Tragedy of Mariam, Electra, Hecuba (Lazarus Theatre Company); Not With A Whimper (Arcola Theatre); Duvet Day (Theatre Delicatessen); Price Tag, Emil and the Detectives (Red Earth Theatre - UK tour); Gulliver’s Travels (International tour); Wheelman, Stronger Than Me, A Puppet in the Works (BAC).

-TV: Christmas Carol Goes Wrong (BBC)
+TV includes: Christmas Carol Goes Wrong (BBC).

-Matt is a member of the Tony and Olivier award winning companies Mischief Theatre and The Showstoppers.
+Matthew is a member of the Tony and Olivier award winning companies Mischief Theatre and The Showstoppers.